foxdeli/api-php-sdk/README.md

 ## Tests

-Project can be testen via unit test and PHPStan analysis
+Project can be tested via unit tests and PHPStan analysis

 To run the tests, use: